Franky464/Land_Detector_Lidar/libraries/AP_HAL_ChibiOS/hwdef/JHEMCU-H743HD/README.md

-# T-Motor H7 Mini Flight Controller
+# JHEMCU H743 HD Flight Controller

 The JHEMCU H743 HD is a flight controller produced by [JHEMCU](https://jhemcu.com/).